mathewsrc/generativeai-questions-and-answers-app/README.md

 ## Deploy

-This project has two deployment options: manually in the Terminal and CI/CD with GitHub Actions
+This project offers two deployment options: manual execution in the terminal and CI/CD with GitHub Actions.

-As Terraform backend if configured to use a Terraform state file located in AWS S3 we need first to upload the state file to S3.
+As the Terraform backend is configured to utilize a Terraform state file stored in AWS S3, the initial step is to upload the state file to S3.

-1. In the terminal init Terraform
+1. Execute the following command to initialize Terraform

 ```bash
 make tf-init
 ```

-2. Again in the terminal execute the following command to upload state file to AWS S3
+2. In the terminal, execute the following command to upload the state file to AWS S3:

 ```bash
 make tf-upload
 ```

-3. Deploy using Terminal and GitHub Actions
+3. Deploying using Terminal and GitHub Actions

 ### Terminal

-You can deploy this application by following the steps below:
+Follow the steps below to create the AWS infrastructure:

 ```bash
 make tf-plan
 make tf-apply
 ```

-These commands will called Terraform to provide all infrastructure required.
+These commands will invoke Terraform to configure all the necessary infrastructure.

-Now we can deploy the application to ECS using make:
+Now, to deploy the application to ECS use the make command:

 ```bash
 make aws-deploy